PatrycjaMicle/recipe-app/README.md

 ## Used technologies

+- React
+- Javascript
-React,Javascript, using Tasty API.
+- using Tasty API

-You'll find  all the components in src folder.